About the Michael Marks Awards

 The Award for Illustration launched in 2016, to celebrate the artistic creativity of many pamphlets and to encourage the quality of illustration as distinct from the overall production or textual content of the pamphlet.

 The ‘Poetry in a Celtic Language’ prize was introduced in 2019, to celebrate the rich tradition of poetry in Celtic languages in the UK, and to encourage publishing of poetry in Celtic languages in pamphlet form.
 It is run in association with the National Library of Wales and the National Library of Scotland.

-Beginning with the 2020 Awards, a fourth judge for the ‘Poetry Pamphlet’ and ‘Poetry Pamphlet in a Celtic Language’ prizes will be selected by the Harvard Center for Hellenic Studies.
+Since the 2020 Awards, a fourth judge for the ‘Poetry Pamphlet’ and ‘Publishers’ awards has been selected by the Harvard Center for Hellenic Studies.

 “These inspired awards recognise that the pamphlet has a fundamental importance in literary culture far exceeding anything suggested by the dictionary – “a brief publication, generally having a paper cover”.
 For many of the best poets now writing it was not only their first means of distribution but the first ratification of their gift.”

 It is the conviction of all partners involved in the Awards, and of the Michael Marks Charitable Trust, that the poetry pamphlet as a form deserves wide recognition and support.